minetest/contentdb/app/flatpages/help/featured.md

 ### Usability

 * MUST: Unsupported mapgens are disabled in game.conf.
-* SHOULD: Passes the Beginner Test: A newbie to the game (but not Minetest) wouldn't get completely stuck within the first 5 minutes of playing.
+* SHOULD: Passes the Beginner Test: A newbie to the game (but not Luanti) wouldn't get completely stuck within the first 5 minutes of playing.
 * SHOULD: Have good documentation.
 This may include one or more of:
     * A craftguide, or other in-game learning system